Shopping for a Waxed Jacket

 16th September 2025

-Most things I buy these days I buy online.
-Usually through Amazon.
+A lot of things I buy these days I buy online.
+Usually from Amazon.
 My wife and I have a prime membership, so our purchases tend to arrive the next day, even at weekends.
-Prices are always competitive.
+Prices are always competitive (apart from the people using Amazon to rip you off).
+It’s very easy to send things back to them.

 Somethings are very easy to buy, like books, maps and kitchen tools.
 We even buy our coffee and chocolate online, it’s much cheaper than the supermarket.

-Even expensive things can be easy.
-Last year I bought a Microsoft Surface Pro and an expensive Panasonic camera online.
-These were easy to research, and I was pretty certain I was getting what I wanted.
-I did.
+Even expensive things can be easy to buy.
+Last year I bought a Microsoft Surface Pro and an expensive Panasonic camera.
+They were easy to research (through you need to take great care over which review websites you use); I was pretty certain I would get what I wanted; and I did.

-Sometimes, online shopping just doesn’t work, you really need to see, feel and try on what you’re buying.
+Sometimes, online shopping just doesn’t work, you really need to see what you’re buying.
 This is getting increasingly difficult.
-Shops seem to be cutting down on the stock in their actual shops and expecting us to buy online more.
+Companies seem to be cutting down on the stock in their shops, expecting us to buy online more.

 This year I need a new winter coat, and I fancy a waxed jacked.
-I had one twenty or so years ago (it lasted ages but eventually fell apart).
-I could have bought online, through amazon, as it’s easy to send things back.
+I had one twenty or so years ago and I loved it (it lasted ages but eventually fell apart, it was not a Barbour).
+I could have bought one online from amazon, as it’s easy to send things back.
 But the big problem is that I might need to send several back before I get what I want.

-Before we went to the shop, we went to Marks & Spencer and John Lewis in the Newcastle city centre, not many coats stocked in these shops.
-Virtually none were suitable for me, a seventy-year-old elder.
+Before we went to the shop, we went to Marks & Spencer and John Lewis in Newcastle city centre, not many coats stocked in these shops.
+Virtually none were suitable for me.

 A Fleece